yihui/hugo-paged/exampleSite/content/about.md

 I'd like to thank paged.js developers for their great piece of work, without which I wouldn't be able to create this theme.

-I hope this theme won't be widely known or used...
+I hope this theme won't be widely known or used because I'm currently using it for my own website...[^2] but I'm all for open source, so [here you go](https://github.com/yihui/hugo-paged)!
+If you decide to use this theme, I encourage you to tweak the CSS to make your site look at least a little different.

 [^1]: When I was developing [the **pagedown** package](https://github.com/rstudio/pagedown) in R.

+[^2]: Paged.js developers are more generous than me.
+They were quite happy to know that I created this Hugo theme, and were not concerned that other websites would use their website theme.
+Hat tip to them!